tryigit/EnableVulkan/README.md

 + To think...

 > [!WARNING]
 > If you have an old processor, it may cause battery consumption and bugs.
+Also aosp roms are not recommended.

 ## Vulkan Check